OpenSSL: Key recovery attack on Diffie–Hellman small subgroups

 This vulnerability allows, when some particular circumstances are met, to recover the OpenSSL server's private Diffie–Hellman key.
 An Adobe System Security researcher, Antonio Sanso, privately reported the vulnerability.

 OpenSSL classified the bug as a high-severity issue, noting only version 1.0.2 was found vulnerable.

 Forks

 Agglomerated SSL

 In 2009, after frustrations with the original OpenSSL API, Marco Peereboom, an OpenBSD developer at the time, forked the original API by creating Agglomerated SSL (assl), which reuses OpenSSL API under the hood, but provides a much simpler external interface.
 It has since been deprecated in light of the LibreSSL fork circa 2015.

 LibreSSL

 In April 2014 in the wake of Heartbleed, members of the OpenBSD project forked OpenSSL starting with the 1.0.1g branch, to create a project named LibreSSL.
 In the first week of pruning the OpenSSL's codebase, more than 90,000 lines of C code had been removed from the fork.

 BoringSSL

 In June 2014, Google announced its own fork of OpenSSL dubbed BoringSSL.
 Google plans to co-operate with OpenSSL and LibreSSL developers.
 Google has since developed a new library, Tink, based on BoringSSL.
+Chromium based browsers, including Microsoft Edge, have implemented BoringSSL.